Administration & Staff

 Daniela Mannino is Programs Coordinator at Gustolab International.
 She holds a degree in Foreign Languages and Culture at Roma Tre University and a M.A. in Translation at the University of International Studies of Rome.
 Prior to Gustolab, she was the Programme Coordinator for the B.A. in Global Governance at the University of Rome Tor Vergata e at The Rome Study Center of Richmond.
 She has worked as Tour Coordinator for EF Education and in the tourism field.
 She is also a translator and subtitler.

 Media, Outreach and Projects coordinator

-Salem has an 8-year experience in the field of global education.
+Salem has a 9-year experience in the field of global education.
 Prior to Gustolab International, she worked as a Student Advisor at CAPA International Education in Florence, Italy.
 She also has experience in the field of Social entrepreneurship and Social innovation and has worked as a Fellowship and Venture Development Project Manager at Ashoka: Innovators for the Public in Arlington, Virginia.
 She received her Bachelors of Liberal Arts and Human Science in Family Financial Management at Virginia Polytechnic Institute and State University, where she initiated community projects addressing the rights of women, international cooperation, access to education, and social entrepreneurship.
 Contact Salem Paulos ›

 Lucina De Paolis